thanos-io/thanos/docs/storage.md

 ---
-title: Object Storage
+title: Object Storage & Data Format
 type: docs
 menu: thanos
 ---

-# Object Storage
+# Object Storage & Data Format

+Thanos uses object storage as primary storage for metrics and metadata related to them.
+In this document you can learn how to configure your object storage and what is the data layout and format for primary Thanos components that are "block" aware, like: `sidecar` `compact`, `receive` and `store gateway`.

+## Configuring Access to Object Storage

-Thanos supports any object stores that can be implemented against Thanos [objstore.Bucket interface](/pkg/objstore/objstore.go)
+Thanos supports any object stores that can be implemented against Thanos [objstore.Bucket interface](/pkg/objstore/objstore.go).

-All clients are configured using `--objstore.config-file` to reference to the configuration file or `--objstore.config` to put yaml config directly.
+All clients can be configured using `--objstore.config-file` to reference to the configuration file or `--objstore.config` to put yaml config directly.

-## How to use `config` flags?
+### How to our special `config` flags?

-You can either pass YAML file defined below in `--objstore.config-file` or pass the YAML content directly using `--objstore.config`.
+**You can either pass YAML file defined below in `--objstore.config-file` or pass the YAML content directly using `--objstore.config`**
 We recommend the latter as it gives an explicit static view of configuration for each component.
 It also saves you the fuss of creating and managing additional file.

 Don't be afraid of multiline flags!